itferland/aipromptsformarketing-blog/_prompts/facebook-headline-generator.md

 ---
+layout: prompt
 title: Facebook Ad Headline Generator
+description: Generates 3 attention-grabbing headlines for FB ads.
 permalink: /prompts/facebook-headline-generator/
-layout: prompt
-description: Generates three attention-grabbing headlines for Facebook ads.
 ---

 ## How to Use the Facebook Ad Headline Generator